 Radius rods are used to secure the axles in the proper transversal and longitudinal positions.
-Four radius rods are provided on the drive axle suspension (three longitudinal and one transversal) and also four on the tag axle with a layout similar to the drive axle.
-Refer to figures 40, 41 and 42 for details.
+Four radius rods are provided on the drive axle suspension (three longitudinal and one transversal) and also four on the tag axle.
 These rods transmit both braking and driving forces from the axles to the vehicle body.